gautamkumarjaiswal/magicCloak/README.md

 3. Let the script launch live stream and capture background then enter in the frame with red cloth to get invisible.

+4. Press 'Esc' to exit, After exit, system will automatically save output video in the same folder.

 How to run (Python setup):

 1. Download complete folder and rename it to magicCloak.